-Mark Levy was the pioneer of designing the Employee Experience at Airbnb.
-A seasoned globally minded Employee Experience Leader, he has chosen to work for big-hearted companies and focus on how he and his team can unleash the talents and passions of a company’s employees.
+Mark Levy was the pioneer of designing the Employee Experience at Airbnb and Allbirds.
+A seasoned globally-minded Employee Experience Leader, he has chosen to work for big-hearted companies and focus on how he and his team can unleash the talents and passions of a company’s employees.

 Scott offers an unusual mix of experience, having worked as a research scientist, HR director, business consultant, rock musical producer, writer, keynote and TEDx speaker.
 His delivery style, which he has developed across the sectors in over 20 years, is humorous, well-crafted, inspiring and direct.